 HAND WRITTEN TAGS

-Tags that are done by hand should look similar to the barcoded tags.
-Please write consignor number on the top center of the tag and put the description of the item in the middle.
+After the barcoding system closes, you can still tag items with hand written tags, but they should follow the same format as barcoded tags with the exception of the barcode and item number.
 The price should be written on the bottom of the tag and must say “No Discount” if you do not want it sold for half price.
 Items without proper tags will not be sold at the sale.